Elixir 🧪

 @moduledoc false

-if you do not intend on documenting the module.defmodule SomeModule do @moduledoc false # ... end
+when a module does not need to be documented.defmodule SomeModule do @moduledoc false # ... end

 -